-Annie Dearman (voice, jew's harp, kazoo) & Steve Harrison (melodeon, mouth
+Annie Dearman (voice, jew's harp, kazoo, bass) & Steve Harrison (melodeon, mouth

 organs, banjo, tenor guitar) perform songs in a robust and firmly rooted